temporalio/proposals/all-sdk/external-client-configuration.md

   * 💭 Why TOML?
     * Original document was JSON, but team discussion decided that the benefit to humans of TOML outweighed the concerns of making SDKs have extensions with TOML support.
+* For settings that accept files above, they are relative to the current working directory.
+  * 💭 Why not relative to the config file directory?
+    * Because we also accept these config values as environment variables or programmatically, and it is confusing to have different rules for the same key in different ways.
+We want the environment variable to literally override the config file value, not also change the behavior.
 * Each language will have its own models for this under an `envconfig`/`EnvConfig` namespace/package/module/extension
   * 💭 Why not define model in proto?
     * When JSON was the preferred format proto JSON made sense, but now that it is not, using proto only for SDK team's